U.S.-Mexico Friendship Flag

-This installation puts Holzer and the High Priestess in dialogue by presenting the ancient maxims as a work resembling one of the former’s own.
-The project is a nod to Holzer, who, alongside the Pictures Generation, legitimized pithy statements and appropriation as means of fine art-making, while centering the female ethos as a source of cultural critique.
+This installation puts Holzer and the High Priestess in dialogue by presenting the content of the latter in the form of the former.
+It is a nod to Holzer, who, alongside the Pictures Generation, legitimized pithy statements and appropriation as means of fine art-making, while centering the female ethos as a source of cultural critique.
 More importantly, it places ancient wisdom under contemporary scrutiny, artistic contemplation, and personal reflection.